benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

     benchopt run . --config ./example_config.yml

-Here is the content of configuration file ``example_config.yml`` if we were to run the two previous example into a single one.
+Here is the content of configuration file ``example_config.yml`` if we were to run the two previous examples into a single one.

 .. code-block:: yaml